junxit/us-congress-bills-117/bill.md

       - **(ii)** whether or not the agency selected a candidate for the position; and
       - **(iii)** the hiring authority used to fill the position.
     - **(B)** *Timing*
-      - **(i)** *Initial data* Not later than 180 days after the date of enactment of this Act, the Director shall update the dashboard described in subparagraph (A) with data for positions in the competitive service for which an examining agency examined applicants during the period beginning on the date of enactment of this Act and ending on the date of submission of the report.
+      - **(i)** *Initial data* Not later than 180 days after the date of enactment of this Act, the Director shall update the online tool described in subparagraph (A) with data for positions in the competitive service for which an examining agency examined applicants during the period beginning on the date of enactment of this Act and ending on the date of submission of the report.
-      - **(ii)** *Subsequent updates* Not later than October 1 of each fiscal year beginning after the date on which the dashboard is initially updated under clause (i), the Director shall update the dashboard described in subparagraph (A) with data for positions in the competitive service for which an examining agency examined applicants during the preceding fiscal year.
+      - **(ii)** *Subsequent updates* Not later than October 1 of each fiscal year beginning after the date on which the online tool is initially updated under clause (i), the Director shall update the online tool described in subparagraph (A) with data for positions in the competitive service for which an examining agency examined applicants during the preceding fiscal year.
   - **(2)** *Annual progress report*
-    - **(A)** *In general* Each year, the Director, in accordance with subparagraphs (B) and (C), shall make publicly available and submit to Congress an overall progress report that includes summary data of the use of examinations (as defined in subsection (c)(1)(A) of section 3304 of title 5, United States Code, as added by subsection (a) of this section) for the competitive service, including technical assessments.
+    - **(A)** *In general* Each year, the Director, in accordance with subparagraphs (B) and (C), shall make publicly available and submit to Congress an overall progress report that includes summary data from examinations that are closed, audited, and anonymous on the use of examinations (as defined in subsection (c)(1)(A) of section 3304 of title 5, United States Code, as added by subsection (a) of this section) for the competitive service, including technical assessments.
     - **(B)** *Categories; baseline data* In carrying out subparagraph (A), the Director shall—
       - **(i)** break the data down by applicant demographic indicator, including veteran status, race, gender, disability, and any other measure the Director determines appropriate; and
       - **(ii)** use the data available as of October 1, 2020, as a baseline.